tanaynistala/geo-guide/_country-guides/NLD.md

 # License Plates

 Vehicles in the Netherlands have yellow license plates, with black text and a blue band on the left.
-The band bears standard the EU flag and the code `NL` for the Netherlands.
-License plates are required on both the front and back of cars.
-Dutch license plates are also a deeper shade of yellow than those found in Luxembourg and, unlike the United Kingdom, are yellow on both sides of the vehicle.
+The band bears standard the EU flag and the code `NL` for the Netherlands: <LicensePlate style="eu" code="NL" format="A-123-BC" backgroundColor="gold"/> Dutch license plates are typically a deeper shade of yellow than those found in Luxembourg and, unlike the United Kingdom, are yellow on both sides of the vehicle.

 <img src="/img/NLD/license-plate.png" alt="Dutch license plate" />